saimeda1/L08-Team-1/README.md

 Compile the project using your preferred Java compiler.
 Run the compiled program to execute the social media platform.

-## Submitted Parts
-Student 1: Submitted User, Friend, Comment, Post, and UserDatabase classes on Brightspace.
-Student 2: Submitted Friendships class and UserDatabaseTest class on Vocareum.
-Detailed Description of Each Class

 ## Comment Class
 Represents comments made on posts.
 Attributes: Author, Content, Time, Likes, Dislikes.